Polanco goes 4 for 5, homers as Twins beat Indians 5-2

 Twins manager Rocco Baldelli returned to Minnesota on Sunday for the birth of his child.
 Coach Bill Evers is filling in for Baldelli.

+“Being in the seat was exciting and it was thrilling and it was any adjective that you can think of that was great,” he said.
+“I was happy for the team and it will make Rocco a lot happier and the happiest moment has yet to come for Rocco.”

 The Twins got two in the first against Logan Allen (1-6).
-Byron Buxton singled, Polanco doubles and Rob Refsnyder drove both of them in with a double to right.
+Byron Buxton singled, Polanco doubled and Rob Refsnyder drove both of them in with a double to right.

 Buxton made it 4-2 with a one-out solo shot in the fifth for his 11th homer.

-Michael Pineda (5-8) pitched three scoreless innings for the win, and Alex Colomé worked the ninth for his 12th save.
+Michael Pineda (5-8) pitched three scoreless innings for the win in his first career relief appearance.
+Alex Colomé worked the ninth for his 12th save.

 Pineda was activated from the injured list before the game.
-He had been sidelined by a strained left oblique.
+The right-hander had been sidelined by a strained left oblique.

+Twins starter Bailey Ober permitted two runs and six hits in four innings before Pineda took over in his first big league appearance since Aug.
+13.
-Reyes’ drive to the bleachers in the fourth came after José Ramírez’s bunt hit and cut Minnesota’s lead to 3-2.

-Reyes has homered in three straight games.
+Reyes’ drive to left-center in the fourth came after José Ramírez’s bunt hit and cut Minnesota’s lead to 3-2.
+He has homered in three straight games to get to 27 on the year.
 He was 1 for 20 before connecting for a pinch-hit homer Saturday in Boston.

 Allen allowed five runs and eight hits in 5 1/3 innings.